linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Characteristics and Risks of Standardized Options.md

 Return on Treasury bills is commonly expressed in terms of a discount rate which represents an annualization (based on a 360-day year) of the percentage discount at which the bills are sold.

-EXAMPLE: If a 13-week (91-day) Treasury bill with a principal amount of  \$1,000,000 is sold for\$ 970,000, the actual discount would be  \$30,000 or 3\%$  and the discount rate would be approximately 11.9% (360/91 times 3%).
+EXAMPLE: If a 13-week (91-day) Treasury bill with a principal amount of  \$1,000,000 is sold for\$ 970,000, the actual discount would be  \$30,000 or 3% and the discount rate would be approximately 11.9% (360/91 × 3%).

 Bills are auctioned by the Treasury on a regular basis, typically at weekly intervals for 13-week and 26-week bills and every four weeks for 52-week bills.
 While dealers maintain secondary markets in all outstanding Treasury bills, activity tends to center in the most recently auctioned issues.
 These are commonly referred to as the "current" 13-week, 26-week, and "year" bills, respectively.

 # Yield-Based Options

 The underlying yield of yield-based options is the annualized yield to maturity of the most recently issued Treasury security of a designated maturity—e.g., 30-year, 10-year, 5-year—based upon quotations or prices determined in accordance with a method specified by the options market on which the option is traded.
 If such security is a Treasury bill, the underlying yield is the annualized discount of the Treasury bill.
 (A discount represents a percentage of principal amount, rather than a return on investment, and is therefore not a true yield.)
 Underlying yield is stated in terms of a yield indicator, which is the percentage yield multiplied by ten.
-For example, if the yield is based on a Treasury bill having an annualized discount of  $8.715\%$ , the yield indicator would be 87.15.
+For example, if the yield is based on a Treasury bill having an annualized discount of 8.715%, the yield indicator would be 87.15.

 The designated maturity of the Treasury security from which the underlying yield may be determined is a standardized term of a yield-based option.
 The specific Treasury security having that maturity is not fixed; rather, the underlying yield is derived from the outstanding security of the designated maturity that has the longest remaining life.
 Newly-auctioned securities having the longest remaining life will replace old issues on the first trading day following their auction.
 Thus, the specific Treasury security from which the underlying yield is derived may change during the life of the option.
 Because yield-based options are European-style options, investors ordinarily will know prior to the time an option is exercisable the specific Treasury security from which its exercise settlement value will be determined.
 However, an option may often be traded for weeks or months before that specific security is auctioned by the Treasury.
 During that time, trading in the option will be based upon the yield for the Treasury security of the designated maturity that then has the longest remaining life.